CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-junxian.md

 # Tool:
 ChatGPT 5
 # Prompt/Command:
+- Bug arises for worker processing job as there is race condition.
+Asked for suggestion on how to deal with race condition.
-Recheck after lock failure implementation for processJob function.
+- After lock failure implementation for processJob function, error occurs.
+Asked to debug.

 # Output Summary:
+- Followed the recommendation of using redlock.
-Code adjustments to current processJob function.
+- Copy and paseted the code adjustments suggestion to current processJob function.

 # Action Taken:
 - [X] Accepted as-is